aragon/aragon.js/docs/API.md

 - `message` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)**: The message to sign

-Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A single-emission observable that emits the result of the signature.
-Errors if the user chose not to sign the message.
+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A single-emission observable that emits the signature hash on success or an error if the user chose not to sign the message.

 #### Examples